 Alamance Indians Why weird?
 Back in the 1940s, there was a Cleveland affiliate in Burlington, Iowa that took on their parent club’s nickname.
 The Burlington Indians played in the defunct Central Association from 1947-1949.
 From 1986-2010, there was a Appy League Cleveland affiliate in Burlington, North Carolina also called the Burlington Indians.
 This is a rare incidence of same name, different city.
 That’s neat, but it’s not really that weird, right?
 But wait, there’s more!
 There was a third Cleveland affiliate based in Burlington, North Carolina that existed in the Carolina League from 1958-1964.
 Both online and print sources indicate that this team was also called the Burlington Indians.
 Using the 3 of 4 Rule, this would likely mean an identity merger with the Appy League club.
 It’s a gray area, but something I’ve encountered multiple times as I’ve worked through the DIA.
 Not that weird.
 But then I started digging deeper and found plenty of evidence that the Carolina League team was actually called the Alamance Indians, named after the North Carolina county that contains Burlington.
 I hate to get out my tinfoil hat, but I must mention that the sources calling this team the Burlington Indians are heavily influenced by one Miles Wolff, a man known for his unique revisionist history tendencies and his constant efforts to connect new team and league identities with same-named entities from the past.
 He did it with the Northern League and the American Association, two indy leagues he once helmed that have included numerous vampire identities.
 It’s happened with several minor league clubs he has had an ownership stake in: the Durham Bulls, Butte Copper Kings, Utica Blue Sox, and the Appalachian League’s Burlington franchise–a team that is one of Wolff’s last holdings as he has eased into retirement.
 The currently-operating Burlington Royals used to be, you guessed it, the Burlington Indians, 1986-2006 version.
 Did Wolff’s desire to connect the two same-named but disparate Alamance County-based teams lead to him omitting Alamance from the encyclopedia and, thus, from common history?
 Who knows, but it definitely makes them a weird team.
 Usually “Very Weird Teams” require some icing on the cake, so how about this: the team was also apparently sometimes called the Indians of Alamance, a rare nickname/place name reversal.
 Very, very weird team.

 Queens Kings Why weird?
 This team was a one-year wonder and a placeholder team, so that’s a good start.
 It’s the only time that the NYC borough of Queens had an affiliated team, so now we’re getting somewhere.
 Despite being such a short-lived team, they had a very well-developed brand based around a wordplay place name/nickname combo, and created attractive logos and uniforms.
 That’s getting pretty weird.
-But what really pushes this team into weird-zone is that there is not a clear reason why the team even existed in the first place.
-It makes sense that an enterprising owner would seize the opportunity scoop up a New York-Penn League franchise (the St. Catherine’s Stompers) when it came up for sale, and then wait a year until the Rudy Giuliani-greenlit Brooklyn Cyclones project was completed, but why not just keep the franchise in Ontario for one lame-duck season?
-It’s not like he would be making huge profits with a pop-up shop in Queens.
-My best speculative guess is that the owner lived in the New York area and preferred to keep tabs on his team until the Brooklyn park was done.
+But what really pushes the Kings into weird-zone is that there is not a clear reason why the team even existed in the first place.
+It makes sense that an enterprising owner would seize the opportunity scoop up a New York-Penn League franchise (St. Catharine’s Stompers) when it came up for sale, and then wait a year until the Rudy Giuliani-greenlit Brooklyn Cyclones project was completed, but why not just keep the franchise in Ontario for one lame-duck season?
+It’s not like they would be making huge profits with a pop-up shop in Queens.
+My best speculative guess is that ownership preferred to hoard the franchise in New York City until the Brooklyn park was done.
 But if so, then why open the pocketbook for marketing costs and bedeck the players in such gorgeous garb?
 Weird team.

 Deerfield Beach/Winter Haven Sun Sox